Warkanlock/warkanlock.github.io/_posts/2026-09-01-someone-read-it.md

 ---
 layout: post
 title: "Someone read it"
-description: "Undefined Forest, a short screenplay, is an Official Selection of the Cal Film Festival 2026."
+description: "Undefined Forest, a short screenplay, is an Official Selection at the Cal Film Festival 2026 and at Indie Short Fest."
 date: 2026-09-01
 author: "Ignacio Brasca"
 categories: personal